tarof429/stuckathome/python/part9_system_calls.md

 # Part 9: System Calls

-There are a few ways to run shell commands in Python.
+There are a few ways to run system commands in Python.

-The first is to use the system class in the os module.
+The first is to use the system method in the os module.

 ```python
 import os